eisbilen/Starbucks-Capstone-Project/README.md

 ## Summary analysis

-To find the best possible model, three different supervised classification algorithms have been used:
+In order to identify the optimal model, three distinct supervised classification algorithms have been employed:

 * Logistic Regression
 * Gradient Boosting